I have been an advocate of stronger laws to protect pets and continue to urge dog owners to adopt rather then buy. We can make a difference

-If you love to garden and have been frustrated by all the critters that simply think your home is the "All You Can Eat Buffet," then you should do what I did and purchase a nice Haveahart trap to capture and relocate them.
+If you love to garden and have been frustrated by all the critters that simply think your home is an "all you can eat buffet," then you should do what I did and purchase a nice Havahart trap to capture and relocate them.

 The nice thing about these traps is they are not meant to harm the animals and are quite easy to use.
 Since I have had problems with groundhogs, also known as woodchucks, in the past, I decided to take the trap out one more time this year.

-If you have problems with any small critters in your yard—possums, racoons, squirrels, groundhogs or others—this article and my video will show you how easy it is to capture and relocate them so you can enjoy your garden again.
+If you have problems with any small critters in your yard—possums, raccoons, squirrels, groundhogs, or others—this article and my video will show you how easy it is to capture and relocate them so you can enjoy your garden again.